Grant-Steinfeld/yogait/README.md

 1. Deploy MAX image classifier to RedHat OpenShift 3 on IBM Cloud

-1. Build a web application that recognizes yoga poses using a model from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator/).
+1. Build a web application that recognizes Yoga poses using a model from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator/).

 # IBM Developer Model Asset Exchange: Human Pose Estimator Demo